shilicao/AI-Music/README.md

 during our senior design semester.
 Thus, AI-Music was launched.

 The project was developed by a team of nine members.
 Please see below.

-An artificial intelligence driven music player has won the first place in senior desgin competition for the team.
+This artificial intelligence driven music player has won the FIRST PLACE in senior desgin competition for the team.

 Contributors (original, UNLV):